 - Ear reduction – used to reduce large ears (macrotia).

-This treatment is most commonly sought after for patients who have protruding and asymmetrical ears.
+This treatment is most commonly sought after for patients who have protruding ears and asymmetrical ears.
 In that case, they choose the ‘ear pinning’ treatment, it begins with routine pre-procedural steps (sterilization, marking & local anaesthesia).
 The surgeon then makes a small incision in the cartilage, behind the ear.
-Later non-removable or dissolvable sutures are used to ‘tuck’ the ear without removing any cartilage, this pulls the ear back making it less protruding and the ear appears smaller.
+Later non-removable or dissolvable sutures are used to ‘tuck’ the ear (ear tuck) without removing any cartilage, this pulls the ear back making it less protruding and the ear appears smaller.
 The procedure is completed by covering the head and ears with a protective dressing.

 This procedure can be performed at any age.
 However, it is not recommended if the patient has a history of high uncontrollable blood pressure, bleeding disorders or excessive scarring/keloids.